HOW TO CREATE A PHILADELPHIA ITINERARY FOR 3 DAYS

 Our next stop is just a 15-minute walk from the museum.
 Make sure to grab some lunch before heading out.

 Operational from 1829 to 1971, this prison is a National Historic Landmark that once housed the famous mobster Al “Scarface” Capone.

-Now, it is closed and used for tours, as well as being the site of one of the top haunted houses in the country – The Terror Behind the Walls.
-Massive and castle-like, this prison is pretty imposing, and may not be appropriate for younger children.
+Now, it is closed and used for tours and the site of one of the top haunted houses in the country – The Terror Behind the Walls.
+Massive and castle-like, this prison is pretty imposing and may not be appropriate for younger children.

 The Franklin Institute

-The Franklin Institute is an interactive science museum with really interesting exhibits that rotate throughout the year.
+The Franklin Institute is an interactive science museum with fascinating exhibits that rotate throughout the year.
 But that’s not the only reason to visit – though it may be if you’re a science buff.

-The 72 stone steps that lead up to its front door have become iconic because of a scene in the movie Rocky in which Sylvestor Stallone runs up the steps.
-Tourists love copying the scene and have the pictures to prove it.
+The 72 stone steps that lead up to its front door have become iconic because of a scene in the movie Rocky in which Sylvester Stallone runs up the steps.
+Tourists love copying the scene and have pictures to prove it.
 So, bring your camera and your running shoes.
-Don’t worry, no one will stare.
+Don’t worry.
+No one will stare.
 We’ve all done it. ☺